skurbee/YTArchiver/README.md

 Claude-Code + 30hrs of time + $150 in extra usage = 4kVideoDownloader+ replacement.

-What started out as a simple script to re-date video files and trim ones over/under a certain length has turned into a somewhat complex YT-DLP GUI with some features added on top.
-I now use it in replacement of 4kVideoDownloader+.
+What started out as a simple script has turned into a somewhat complex YT-DLP GUI with some features I wanted added on top.
+I now use it in replacement of 4kVideoDownloader+ to download/archive YT channels.

 Sub to a channel-